IchNukeDichWeg/Discord.py-Nuker/README.md

 ```
 #### Guildnuke

-Used if you wana Nuke a Server your not in but ur Bot is or If someone leaks his Bot Tokens and you wana Nuke it (use command !guilds to see the Bots Servers and the Server ID) it will also create a Invite to the Server in ur Termial for you to join and see the Nuked Server.
+Used if you wana Nuke a Server your not in but ur Bot is.
+Simple do `!guilds` to display the Server the Bot is in followed by the Server ID to Nuke the Server you want

 ```
 !guildnuke <guildid>